 Message from Donna Jones - Police and Crime Commissioner for Hampshire and the Isle of Wight

-I’ve launched a survey to gather your views on whether I should increase the level of council tax which you pay in support of policing, to ensure continued investment in Hampshire and Isle of Wight Constabulary.
+This survey is to gather your views on whether there should be an increase in the level of council tax which you pay in support of policing, to ensure continued investment in Hampshire and Isle of Wight Constabulary.

 If you are not sure which council tax band your property is in, you can check at www.gov.uk/council-tax-bands

 Thank you for your ongoing support and feedback.